-The best way to make more when you sell scrap metal is to separate your metals.
+The best way to make more when you sell scrap metal is to separate your items.
 While you can lump some metals together, you most likely won’t receive the best return by doing so.

 Label what you have, especially if the metals are non-ferrous and costly.
 You’ll get more back if you scrap copper by itself versus with other metals.